Rishikant181/Rettiwt-API/README.md

 # Rettiwt-API

-A CLI tool and and API for fetching data from Twitter for free!
+A CLI tool and an API for fetching data from Twitter for free!

 ## Prerequisites